Idyllic St Tropez, enchanting Provence and the magnificent coastline of the French Riviera

 Sightseeing and activities

 Aside from the stunning scenery, there are plenty of things to see and do in the Côte d’Azur.
-In the architecture of the region’s many historic villages, Roman and Medieval influences delightfully mingle together.
-Each of these villages – nearby to our villas – have their own market, where local produce such as olives, truffles, lemons and fragrant lavender are sold in abundance.
+Iconic towns are dotted along the coast, including St Tropez itself, Cannes, Antibes, Nice and Monaco, each offering historical sites, delicious food and fabulous shopping.
+A hallmark of the region is the colourful markets, where local produce such as olives, truffles, lemons and fragrant lavender are sold in abundance.
 Many also sell crafts and paintings, reflecting the rich artistic history of the region.
-Special summer festivals and saint’s days are often celebrated in the villages, definitely events to look out for.

 Bars and restaurants

 There is a reason why the region of Provence-Alpes-Côtes d’Azur is so popular with lovers of fine food and wine.
 Provence is renowned for its rosé, as well as the sheer abundance of seafood and the local, flavourful and colourful fruits, vegetables and herbs.
-There are plenty of Michelin starred restaurants, should you wish to book into any.
-Particularly noteworthy restaurants include the Christian Plumail in Nice (close to the Cours Saleya market).
-Also in Nice is La Terrasse, high up in Le Méridien hotel, serving elegant dishes and beautiful views.
-St Tropez boasts the Résidence de la Pinède, with three Michelin stars and a charming terrace over the beach.
-For still more glamour you could try the Palme D’Or (with two Michelin stars) or the Z-Plage Beach restaurant, both in Cannes.
+You’ll eat well wherever you go, from grab-and-go market snacks to fine dining cuisine.
+However particularly noteworthy restaurants include La Vague d’Or in St Tropez’s Cheval Blanc hotel, with three Michelin stars and a charming terrace over the beach, and the fresh fish-oriented menu of romantic La Ponche.
+Don’t forget to stop at La Tarte Tropézienne bakery for one of the famous local pastries.
 If you would like to try creating the delectable cuisine of the region yourself, several local chefs offer day-long cookery courses.